raphaelouthier/raphaelouthier.github.io/content/prj/jsn/jsn_0_intro/index.md

 Note that the beauty of the JSON is that the array and object structures contain values and hence make this format recursive.
 That will matter when we'll discuss parsing.

-The json spec essentially defines the low level features of our parser.
+The JSON spec essentially defines the low level features of our parser.
 It will need to recognize every entity supported by the spec and parse it correctly.

 ## Skipping, and why it matters